Improving Intrinsic Exploration with Language Abstractions: Additional tables visualizations of main results

 \subsection{Area Under the Curve (AUC).}

 The IQM (Figure~\ref{fig:iqm}) and probability plots (Figure~\ref{fig:p_improvement}) use point estimates of ultimate performance attained after a fixed compute budget, which does not measure differences in sample efficiency between runs.
-As a measure which also elucidates differences in sample efficiency, we propose to use the normalized Area Under the Curve (AUC) to compare runs.
+As a measure which also elucidates differences in sample efficiency, we to use the normalized Area Under the Curve (AUC) to compare runs, as used in prior work \cite{goyal2019using}.
 Results are in Figure~\ref{fig:auc}, and are qualitatively similar to the IQM and probability plots, but here, differences in sample efficiency can be seen in some environments, e.g.\ in KeyCorridorS3R3 for L-AMIGo, which are absent from the IQM plot.